 Here is a quick guide on how to measure a swatch gauge.
 Once you have established the size and measurement of your gauge, you should be able to determine how many rows and stitches you will need per panel or per piece.

 HOW TO USE THIS YARN CALCULATOR

-For the next column, key in the Number of Stitches required per row and the Number of Rows required per panel, piece, or item that you are making.
+For the next column, key in the Number of Stitches needed per row and the Number of Rows needed per panel, piece, or item that you are making.

 Now let the calculator do the rest!

-* hover over the ℹ tab for more information about each column.
+* hover over the [ℹ️] tab for more information about each column.

 If video tutorial is more your thing, do have a peek at my YouTube channel too!
 Subscribe if you think they’re alright 🙂